How to Use LowFruits Clusters

 Today, I’ll show you how clusters work and how you can use them to rank faster.

 What Are Clusters in LowFruits?

-Both searchers want to see the same thing.
+In the example below, both searchers want to see the same results.

 Searchers love comprehensive resources.
 No one really wants to go back to the SERP.
 Covering a topic in-depth increases your topical authority.

 How to Write an Article Based on Clusters

 Which Cluster Should I Target First?